These procedures must be read in conjunction with the Duty of Care for Public School Students Policy.

 - nominate a Department employee to take charge of any recreation and/or outdoor education activities undertaken by students;

-- endorse the required Proposal for Excursion form (Excursions in Public Schools Procedures, staff only) if the outdoor activity is held off the school site;
+- endorse the required Proposal for Excursion form (Excursions in Public Schools Procedures, staff only) if the recreation or outdoor education activity is held off the school site;

-- before endorsing an outdoor education activity, confirm that:
+- before endorsing a recreation or outdoor education activity, confirm that:

 - it has a clear educational purpose;